 So John I’m going to have you lay down on your back and we are going to put on the lumbar belt.
 What’s nice about this decompression machine is you don’t have to put the belts on super tight so it's easier to breathe during treatment.
 How's that John?
 Feel snug?

 Ok, Hands over your head, take a deep breath in, breath out.
 Feel snug and comfortable?

 Go ahead and bend your knees for me.

-The cool thing about the spinal decompression machine we use at Sport & Spinal Rehab is your can do the traction on you back, stomach, or side.
+The cool thing about the spinal decompression machine we use at Sport & Spinal Rehab can do the traction on your back, stomach, or side.
 Whichever feels the best and will give us the quickest results.

 We will get the lumbar belt attached to the computerized traction rope.

 I can raise and lower the table depending on what angle we want to pull at.

 John, are you pretty comfortable right now?